cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

   port: ibcde
 ```

-As initially explained, the process cannot be reversed on the same order book.
+As explained earlier, the process cannot be reversed on the same order book.

-Create a new order book pair to reverse the exchange path.
+To reverse the exchange path, create a new order book pair:

 ```bash
 # Create a pair in the opposite way
 interchanged tx ibcdex send-createPair ibcdex channel-0 ibc/50D70B7748FB8AA69F09114EC9E5615C39E07381FE80E628A1AF63A6F5C79833 ibc/99678A10AF684E33E88959727F2455AE42CCC64CD76ECFA9691E1B5A32342D33 --from alice --chain-id mars --home ~/.mars
 ```

-The order book is now created on both blockchains, check for the SellOrderbook on `Mars` and Buyorderbook on `Venus` respectively.
+The order book is now created on both blockchains.
+Check for the SellOrderbook on `Mars` and Buyorderbook on `Venus` respectively.

 ```bash
 # On Mars: